s341507/data2410-portfolio2/docs/rapport.md

 ## VM Setup

-The three default VMs had a different ubuntu version than what was recommended in the assignment description.
-Therefore, to ensure that we were in line with the assignment description, we started by deleting the three default VMs.
-Following this, we used the following commands to make new containers with the focal fossa version, whilst also allowing for docker containers within docker containers.
-We made the images to run containers from, with their custom configs and start various services to circumvent the problem of not having systemd in docker containers.
-Starting the services in the image ensures that they run on startup.
+The three preinstalled VMs had a different ubuntu version than what was recommended in the assignment description.
+Therefore, to ensure that we were in line with the assignment description, we started by deleting them.
+We then built new images for the VMs, using Dockerfiles, to run the containers with their new custom configurations.
+The new images automatically start various services on the different containers to circumvent the problem of not having systemd in docker containers.
+Starting the services in the image ensures that they run on container startup, and minimizes the amount of commands we have to run manually for each container.
+After the images were ready, we made new containers, now with the focal fossa version, whilst also allowing for docker containers within docker containers.

+The following code is what we used for building the images and running the containers, as explained above.

 <!--
 Perhaps just compress these two sets of three similar commands into just two commands and say that you swapped out the numbers?